Vyvy-vi/Dynamo_Bot/README.md

 # Dynamo_Bot
 ### This is an interactive python bot made with discord.py
-### An entertainment bot containing many features, games and a lovely coffee commands
+### An entertainment bot containing many features, games and a lovely coffee command.
+### Overall a shitpost bot....
 ### The default prefix is an underscore ( _ )
 ### The help command is _helpme_
 ### Bot-Setup steps-